kaueDM/formik-enhancer/README.md

 Every `field` will receive two extra props: `error` and `touched`.
-This props values are managed by `formik-enhancer` and you can use it to render validation errors, etc. You can see this in action in the example below.
+This props values are managed by `formik-enhancer` and you can use it to render validation errors, etc. You can see this in action in the example below or [try this snack](https://expo.io/@kaue_dm/formik-enhancer-example).

 ## Example